Cauchy problem for integrable discrete equations on quad-graphs

 \section{Kinks and solitons on quad-graphs}

-In this section we consider some explicit solutions of dKdV equation rather than solutions of Cauchy problem.
+In this section we consider some explicit solutions of dpKdV equation rather than solutions of Cauchy problem.
 The hint is to search for solution compatible with the continuous dynamics.
-The dKdV equation on $\Integer^2$ lattice (\ref{dKdVmn}) originates from the nonlinear superposition principle for the B\"acklund transformation
+The dpKdV equation on $\Integer^2$ lattice (\ref{dpKdVmn}) originates from the nonlinear superposition principle for the B\"acklund transformation

 of the potential KdV equation $v_t=v_{xxx}-6v^2_x$.
 Usage of equation (\ref{KdVBT}) allows to obtain the profile of the kink solution, and then to find algebraically the dependence of the phase on $m$ and $n$ (the dependence on $t$ can be easily recovered, but now this is unessential).